MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ### Activities

-Every interaction between the user and the bot is represented as an *activity*.
+Every interaction between the user (or a channel) and the bot is represented as an *activity*.
 The Bot Framework [Activity schema](https://aka.ms/botSpecs-activitySchema) defines the activities that can be exchanged between a user or channel and a bot.
 An activity can represent human text or speech, app-to-app notifications, reactions to other messages, and so on.

 <a id="defining-a-turn"></a>